-- c.
+c.
 Describe the methods used to assess the potential impacts to cultural and historic resources on or near the project site.
-Examples include consultation with tribes and the department of archaeology and historic preservation, archaeological surveys, historic maps, GIS data, etc. Not applicable, this is a non-project action. - d.
+Examples include consultation with tribes and the department of archaeology and historic preservation, archaeological surveys, historic maps, GIS data, etc.

+d.
 Proposed measures to avoid, minimize, or compensate for loss, changes to, and disturbance to resources.
 Please include plans for the above and any permits that may be required.